Annual simulation & heat gains of the network

 Cold district heating, part 4: perform the annual simulation and analyze the thermal gains of the network

-This tutorial demonstrates how to run an annual simulation to determine the heat gains of the pipe network.
+This part shows how an annual simulation is performed to determine the heat gains of the pipe network.
 This is an essential aspect in the planning of cold district heating networks.

-In the baseline example, a probe field is used as the heat source.
-The probe field model considers:
+In the baseline example, a borehole field is placed as the heat source.
+The borehole field model accounts for:

-- Hydraulic losses: Pressure losses of all parallel probes
+- Hydraulic losses: Pressure losses of all parallel boreholes

-- Heat exchange: A fixed time series for the probe temperature
+- Heat exchange: A fixed time series for the borehole temperature

-If you simulate a cold district heating network with a probe field, you can import the probe temperature from your probe sizing software.
-Switch to user-defined temperature and select a corresponding TSV file.
+If you simulate a cold district heating network with a borehole field, you can import the borehole temperature from your borehole sizing software.
+To do so, switch to user-defined temperature and select a corresponding TSV file.

 Under Heat exchange via the pipes, the ground boundary conditions can be configured: